 - Drone Operation Injury

-The ATSB has reported on Insitu ScanEagle X200 UAS AV616 that was destroyed after a loss of control – inflight (LOC-I) shortly after launch from the Shell / QGC Woleebee Creek gas compressor station in Queensland on a Beyond Visual Line of Sight (BVLOS) survey flight of gas field infrastructure.
+In addition, the ATSB has reported on Insitu ScanEagle X200 UAS AV616 that was destroyed on 9 January 2019 after a loss of control – inflight (LOC-I) shortly after launch from the Shell / QGC Woleebee Creek gas compressor station in Queensland on a Beyond Visual Line of Sight (BVLOS) survey flight of gas field infrastructure.
 Shortly after launch, the 26.5 kg X200 pitched up and stalled.
 The pilot…

 …commenced the emergency procedures for a stall-spin, however the X200 self-recovered before the checklist was completed.
 At about the same time the pilots received an alert indicating an airspeed sensor failure and initiated the associated emergency procedure checklist.
 Before visual sight was lost, the ground crew observed the X200 oscillating in pitch as it continued to fly to the programmed first waypoint.
 While the flying pilot was executing the emergency procedures checklist, the X200 entered a second aerodynamic stall.
 Following self‑recovery from a low height above terrain, the X200 commenced a climbing orbit.
 Shortly after, the X200 entered a third aerodynamic stall, this time from a height that was insufficient for recovery, and collided with terrain.